 The information collected by us may be processed for the following defined reasons:

-- Verify the identity of customers and their residential status;
+- Verifying the identity of customers and their residential status, and doing our best to ensure this information is accurate and up-to-date;

-- Assess affordability prior to entering into a payment arrangement which ensures payments agreed are sustainable and affordable;
+- Assessing affordability prior to entering into a payment arrangement which ensures payments agreed are sustainable and affordable;

 - Processing of payment arrangements and adhoc payments as consented by the customer;

-- Detect, prevent and investigate potential and actual fraud and other such related activities;
+- Detecting, preventing and investigating potential and actual fraud and other such related activities;

-- Fulfil all aspects in relation to any agreement or accounts, including but not limited to complaints, disputes and queries;
+- Fulfilling all aspects in relation to any agreement or accounts, including but not limited to complaints, disputes and queries;

 How Personal information is obtained: